5 Critical Elements of a Successful Personal Insolvency Agreement (And Why Most Fail Without Professional Help)

 4. Contingency Planning

 What happens if things go wrong—like loss of income or delayed asset sale?
+A solid proposal:

-Pre-empts risks
+Pre-empts risks.

-Includes fallback options (e.g. guarantors, backup funds)
+Includes fallback options (e.g., guarantors, backup funds).

-Outlines steps for modifying the agreement if needed
+Outlines steps for modifying the agreement if needed.

 Our experience with hundreds of insolvency cases allows us to identify risks others miss.